-Lastly, swirl in the butternut squash purée and 1/2 teaspoon sugar.
-Taste-test and season with 1 to 1-1/4 teaspoon of kosher salt and 1/2 teaspoon of freshly ground black pepper.
+Taste-test and season with 1 to 1-1/4 teaspoon of kosher salt, 1/2 teaspoon sugar and 1/2 teaspoon of freshly ground black pepper.

 If making this sauce a day or so in advance, be sure to allow the butternut squash marinara to cool before spooning it into a jar and sealing it shut.
 This recipe makes roughly 4 cups so use a large jar for storing.
 Secure a tight-fitting lid and store in the refrigerator for up to 5 or 6 days.

 Divide the sauce.
 Since this recipe makes 10 cups of sauce, I measure out the into 4 freezer safe quart resealable bags.
 I end up with two bags with 2 cups of sauce and 2 bags of 3 cups of sauce.
 Squeeze out as much air before sealing each bag.
 Then lay them flat on a rimmed baking sheet and freeze until solid.